If you’re planning a trip to the Big Apple, this Affordable New York City Travel Guide will help you do so without breaking the bank!

 The Wendy Williams Show

 After mentioning The Top of Rock and major museums, you might think this affordable New York City Travel Guide was getting a little pricey.
 Well, how about some totally FREE entertainment?
-The Wendy Williams Show might just be right up your alley.
+Securing tickets to The Wendy Williams Show might just be right up your alley.

 Important thing to note: arrive early!